edibotopic/edibotopic-website/content/notes/ambiguity.md

 Documentation can, however, be written in a way that is less ambiguous relative to the user interface.

-This frees designers to leverage the virtues of ambiguity, such as increased semantic compression, reduced visual clutter, and improved user agency.
+This frees designers to leverage the virtues of ambiguity, such as efficiency of representation, while respecting user agency.

 Documentation balances against, and allows for, ambiguities in an interface.